 Buy a big crate which will still be useful as he gets old.
 If you like traveling a lot, buy a crate that can easily be folded for easy transport.

 A crate without a bed is very uncomfortable.
 Buy washable and comfy bedding materials that will fit in the crate.
 Bedding that does not allow leakage has an added advantage as your puppy will pee on it once in a while.
+Check out these dog beds that you can buy for your German Shepherd.

-Treats are important when potty training your puppy, convincing him to enter the crate or when training basic commandments.
+Healthy puppy treats are important when potty training your puppy, convincing him to enter the crate or when training basic commandments.
 They should not exceed 10% of the total amount of food consumed by your puppy daily.
 Refer to your vet for advice on the ideal treats for your puppy depending on his health.

 Food and Water Bowls

 Buy food and water bowls that are easy to clean and heavy to prevent being dragged everywhere by your dog.
-Make sure that you clean them daily to avoid feeding and drinking contaminated food and water.
+Make sure that you clean them daily to avoid your puppy feeding and drinking contaminated food and water.
 Always have them in pairs in case you want to travel.

 Poop bags are needed when you go out with your puppy either in the park, swimming, hiking, or long walks.
 You will need a lot of poop bags so it’s better to buy them in bulk to save money.